BinWu58/HFsyncNN/README.md

 > "Data Synchronization at High Frequencies"
    Authors: Xinbing Kong, Cheng Liu, Bin Wu

+Please cite our papers ("Data Synchronization at High Frequencies") if you use the developed algorithms, thanks.

 The method recasts the data-synchronization problem for asynchronous high-frequency log-prices as a constrained matrix-completion problem.
 We recover the potential increment matrix by minimizing its nuclear